SvSchen/clh.nvim/README.md

 # clh.nvim
 Execute code lenses from everywhere.

 Code lenses are available at specific lines, such code lenses are run or debug an application or test.
-To avoid always jump back to the code lense position to execute a lens this plugin registered already executed lenses and makes those available from everywhere.
+To avoid always jump back to the code lens position to execute a lens this plugin registered already executed lenses and makes those available from everywhere.

 Note:
 Actually just tested with scala-lang code lenses.